ipfs/specs/REFRAME.md

 ### HTTP + DAG-JSON

-All messages MUST be encoded as DAG-JSON and use explicit content type `application/vnd.ipfs.reframe+dag-json; version=1`
+All messages sent in HTTP body MUST be encoded as DAG-JSON and use explicit content type `application/vnd.ipfs.reframe+dag-json; version=1`

-Requests MUST be sent as HTTP POST requests.
+Requests MUST be sent as either:
+- `GET /reframe/{mbase64url-dag-cbor}`
+  - Cacheable HTTP `GET` requests with message passed as DAG-CBOR in HTTP path segment, encoded as URL-safe [`base64url` multibase](https://docs.ipfs.io/concepts/glossary/#base64url) string
+  - Suitable for sharing links, sending smaller messages, and when a query result MUST benefit from HTTP caching (see _HTTP Caching Considerations_ below).
+- `POST /reframe`
+  - Ephemeral HTTP `POST` request with message passed as DAG-JSON in HTTP request body
+  - Suitable for bigger messages, and when HTTP caching should be skipped for the most fresh results

 If a server supports HTTP/1.1, then it MAY send chunked-encoded messages.
 Clients supporting HTTP/1.1 MUST accept chunked-encoded responses.

 Requests and Responses MUST occur over a single HTTP call instead of the server being allowed to dial back the client with a response at a later time.